 The Process Of Chapter 13 Begins The Same Way As Chapter 7

-You will meet with your attorney and compile a complete list of your property and a complete list of your debts.
+You will meet with your chapter 13 bankruptcy lawyer and compile a complete list of your property and a complete list of your debts.
 In Chapter 13, in addition to filing the bankruptcy petition, you will also file a proposed Chapter 13 plan.
 This plan is your proposal to the court as to how much you intend to pay to the trustee each month and what debts will be paid during the life of your Chapter 13 case.
 A Chapter 13 case must run at least 36 months but no longer than 60 months.
 The trustee and the court will ultimately review the proposed plan, and if it meets all the legal requirements, then the court will approve your plan.
 You will keep making a single payment to the trustee each month while you are in bankruptcy, and the trustee will then pay the money to the specific creditors that were in your approved plan.
 At the completion of your plan, any debt you owed at the time of filing that is not paid in full is wiped out and you no longer owe that debt.

 While There Are Many Reasons Why Chapter 13 Might Be Your Best Option, The Most Common Reasons Are Listed Below: